 Make sure that you have saved all the video you will use in a presentation IN THE SAME FOLDER as where you’ve saved the presentation.
 With the audio, the location doesn’t really matter, because with audio, we’re actually putting a copy of the recording inside the slide deck.
 With the video, we are only putting a LINK to the video in the slide deck.
 If we insert the whole video in the slide deck, it becomes a massive file and has problems loading.

-If you’ll upload your work to google drive for someone else to use, make sure that all the videos are uploaded to the SAME FOLDER as the presentation they’re associated with.
+If you’ll upload your work to google drive for someone else to use, make sure that when you upload the PowerPoint, you also upload all the videos to the SAME FOLDER as the presentation they’re associated with.

 Inserting audio recordings (.mp3)